Stay organized in high school! Enroll in our college application boot camp to get the counseling and advising you need.

 When you use this much paper, you’re bound to lose something if you’re not organized.

-We bet that if you dumped out the backpacks of an entire class of students, at least half of the student would have a trove of paper balls in the bottom of their bags.
+We bet that if you dumped out the backpacks of an entire class of students, at least half of the students would have a trove of paper balls in the bottom of their bags.

 - If you make organization a priority, you wouldn’t have to desperately search for an important piece of paper or ask for another copy.